 Prepare for a career in promoting health with content expertise in nutrition and exercise science.
 Studies in this area qualify you to sit for the Certified Health Education Specialist exam and is preparation for graduate studies in health behavior, physical therapy and medicine.

 Human Nutrition Minor

 The minor in human nutrition provides you the opportunity to create a customized track specific to your interests.
-Being able to choose classes from any of the human nutrition specializations, a minor can be a major complement to your degree program and career interests.
+Choosing classes from any human nutrition specialization, a minor can be a major boost to your degree program, and career interests.

 Human Nutrition Dietetic Internship Program

-This graduate non-degree program is a supervised practice teaching you the knowledge and professionals skills required to take the registration exam to become a registered dietitian nutritionist.
+This graduate non-degree program is a supervised practice teaching you the knowledge and professional skills required to take the registration exam to become a registered dietitian nutritionist.